Four cheerful students in front of the building.

 The Erasmus programme is the central education programme of the European Education Area.
 It plays a key role in the Internationalisation strategy Nordhausen University of Applied Sciences.
 In more than 20 years, the university has developed relationships with numerous Erasmus partner universities constructed.

-Extensive mobility options are offered for students, lecturers and staff:
+This means that there are numerous subsidised mobility options for students, lecturers and staff:

 Erasmus+ - Enriching lives, opening minds